Getting your Trinity Audio player ready...

 You can use the above command to have a list of students who have failed without touching or updating the existing file and perform activity whatever needed.

-cat command in Linux
+cat command in linux

 Syntax of the cat command is like below

-9. clear command in Linux
+clear command in linux

 As the name suggests it clears the terminal screen.
 As you know Linux is terminal-based and sometimes you continuously work on the terminal and it becomes difficult to track the output of any Linux commands you may have run.
 In that scenario, the clear command is Linux becomes really handy.

-$ clear >>This will clear your screen and output will go to top of terminal.
+>>This will clear your screen and output will go to top of terminal.

-echo command in Linux
+echo command in linux

 As the name suggests echo command in Linux echoes means its display and it is used to move data to file.

-$ echo Hello; My name is SRK >> SRK.txt So here it echo's Words and updates SRK.txt file. $ echo $PATH /export/opt/oracle If PATH variable is set correctly I mean defined it will echo's the value of path.
+If PATH variable is set correctly I mean defined it will echo's the value of path.

-Manipulation Related Linux Commands
+Manipulational Linux Commands

-11. touch command in Linux
+touch command in linux

 touch command in Linux is used to touch or you can say blank file.
 For example, if you have created any file system and to make sure all looks good with the file system and it is writable.
-You can use the touch command to touch the file system and create a blank file to test the writability to the file system.
+You can use the touch command to touch the file system and create a blank file to test the writability of the file system.

 $ touch test

-If you are able to create a file that confirms the file system is writable otherwise the command will fail and will show write error kind of error.
+If you are able to create a file that confirms the file system is writable otherwise the command will fail and will show a write error kind of error.

 So basically touch is used for testing the writability of either existing or new file system as the name suggests it touch file system and test it.

-vi command in Linux
+vi command in linux

 vi command in Linux is basically abbreviated from the visual editor which is the default editor delivered with Linux operating system.
 It is basically an editor that can be used to create a new file and do the stuff via that file.vi is a full-screen editor and has two modes.
 Two modes are command mode and insert mode.